 Lolita is one of the most famous Japanese fashion trends and it’s inspired by Victorian and Edwardian clothing.
-It includes wearing cute dresses and skirts, accessorized with ribbons or lace.
+How about that?
+Yeah, it’s cool.
+Anyhow, this includes wearing cute dresses and skirts, accessorized with ribbons or lace.
 The most important thing is to look cute and like a doll.

 There are different Lolita styles, like Gothic Lolita, Sweet Lolita, Punk Lolita, Classic Lolita, and Wa Lolita.
 For example, Gothic Lolita is a combination of Gothic and Lolita fashion and it’s recognizable by darker clothing and makeup, while Sweet Lolita draws inspiration from manga and Rococo style and it uses a bright color scheme.
 Wa Lolita uses kimonos and traditional Japanese designs.